raspberrypilearning/how-are-you/en/step_2.md

 say ( translate [Reply by clicking the other sprite.] to (Arabic v) ::translate ) for (4) seconds (translate [Reply by clicking the other sprite.] to [Arabic v] ::translate) ::tts
 ```
 + Don't forget to select the respondent's language again.
-It's currently set on Arabic.
+It's currently set to Arabic.

 --- /task ---